Adaikkkappan/MonkeyPoxPATIENTS-Dataset-EDA-MachineLearning/README.md

 ### Conclusion:

-- We can able to achieve our objective by using decision tree classifier machine learning algorithm.
+- We can able to achieve our objective by using machine learning algorithm.